MaoZiming/papers/3-storage-systems/312-raid.md

 > Building I/O Systems as arrays of expensive disks.

 However:
-> Without fault tolerance,large arrays of expensive disks are too unreliable to be useful.
+> Without fault tolerance, large arrays of expensive disks are too unreliable to be useful.

 Hence: Redundant Array of Inexpensive Disks vs. Single large expensive disk.